jhebus/starter-academic/content/event/rakuten-mobile-makes-an-autonomous-network/index.md

 ---
 title: Rakuten Mobile Makes an Autonomous Network
+summary: Outlining the collaboration oppertunities with Rakuten Mobile and NECTEC
 abstract: This talk describes how we are laying the groundwork necessary to purse autonomy in the operation of the worlds first fully-virtualised end to end network.